Connect with others who understand.

 It’s always helpful to have an organized kitchen, but when you have low vision, it’s even more important.
 You may want to ask a family member, friend, or caregiver to help you organize your kitchen.

 Keep items that you often use in the front of shelves.
-You may want to use large-print labels on drawers and cabinets so you can easily find the items you need.
+You may want to place large-print labels on drawers and cabinets so you can easily find the items you need.
 You can also use large-print or braille labels for food items.

 It’s always helpful to have an organized kitchen, but when you have low vision, it’s even more important.